Skip to main content

 3. Hospital Rock river access (the inside-the-park spot)

 Inside Sequoia National Park, at the Hospital Rock pictograph stop.
-A 5-minute walk from the parking pullout takes you to the Marble Fork of the Kaweah — colder than the lower river but breathtakingly clear.
-There's a small natural pool at the base of a small cascade.
+A 5-minute walk from the parking pullout takes you to the Middle Fork of the Kaweah — clear, cold, with a small natural pool at the base of a low cascade.

 Best for: anyone already doing a Sequoia day trip — see our Sequoia day-trip itinerary Avoid: if you don't want to deal with park entrance fees just for a swim